 - All Ordinary and Special Council Meetings shall be electronically recorded except when the Council has resolved to go behind closed doors, where the decision to record that part of the meeting shall be at the discretion of the Presiding Member. - Members of the public may purchase a copy of the recorded audio of proceedings upon payment of the Prescribed Fee, as specified in the City's Annual Schedule of Fees and Charges. - 23.
-Council Members may obtain a copy of the recorded proceedings of the Council, upon request to the Manager Governance and Risk, free of charge. - 3 The City will ensure that all information is accessible and offered in alternative formats upon request in line with the City's commitment within its Disability Action and Inclusion Plan. - 4.
+Council Members may obtain a copy of the recorded proceedings of the Council, upon request to the Manager Governance and Risk, free of charge. - 34.
 Members of the public and Council Members may obtain a transcript of a particular section or all of a Council meeting, upon payment of the Prescribed Fee.
-The cost of employee time will be prescribed in the City's Annual Schedule of Fees and Charges. - The cost of providing recorded proceedings to members of the public or obtaining a transcript will be prescribed in the City's Annual Schedule of Fees and Charges.

-46. All recordings are to be retained as part of the City's records in accordance with the State Records Act - General Disposal Authority for Local Government Records produced by the State Records Office.
+The cost of employee time will be prescribed in the City's Annual Schedule of Fees and Charges. - The cost of providing recorded proceedings to members of the public or obtaining a transcript will be prescribed in the City's Annual Schedule of Fees and Charges. - 46.
+All recordings are to be retained as part of the City's records in accordance with the State Records Act General Disposal Authority for Local Government Records produced by the State Records Office.